 Content Creation and Production

-Working with Hanley Wood University, Confluence Communications produces training curricula and course development for American Institute of Architects (AIA) Continuing Education System.
+Working with Hanley Wood University, Confluence Communications produces training curricula and provides full course development for American Institute of Architects (AIA) Continuing Education and USGBC/LEED Credits.
 Confluence Communications provides full service and high quality content creation and production of a wide variety of online courses based on specific building products, typically those with a “green” or sustainable aspect.
 The courses are taken by architects seeking to earn continuing education credits as well as builders and other industry professionals looking for information on new materials available in an ever changing market.

 "For more than five years we have trusted Confluence Communications to provide outstanding educational and marketing material development services to both our internal team, and clients.
 One of the things we greatly appreciate about Confluence is their professional and courteous attitude towards maintaining a positive relationship with some of our most valued clients.
 We look forward to continuing our work with Confluence for years to come."